 The aim of Hatha Yoga is to balance the energy flows and promote controlled movement, flexibility, concentration, and conscious breathing.
-There are upwards of 200 yoga asanas and only half of these are practiced in the west.
+There are over 200 yoga asanas and only half of these are practiced in the west.
+These asanas, or postures, can be basic or complex and allow for various levels of challenge.
 These asanas, or postures, can be basic or complex and allow for various levels of challenge.

 The breathing that is supposed to be practiced alongside the various asanas is known as Ujjayi, or Victory breathing.
 The breathing should not be aggressive, but be steady and deep.
 The idea is to match the lengths of the inhales and exhales and slowly begin to extend and deepen the breath.

-Pranayama is an advanced form of breath control which is practiced independently of asanas.
+Pranayama is an advanced form of breath control that is practiced independently of asanas.
 It is the fifth of the eight limbs of the practice of yoga (asanas are the fourth).

-Another great way is to begin practicing the Surya Namaskar or the Sun Salutation, a sequence of 12 yoga postures which provides deep energizing as well as the benefits of great cardio.
+Another great way is to begin practicing the Surya Namaskar or the Sun Salutation, a sequence of 12 yoga postures that provide energizing and cardio benefits.